 Not only could blockchains facilitate new drug development by making patient results more widely accessible (if the patients give their permission), it could help reduce the counterfeit drug implications that currently cost pharmaceutical companies an estimated $200 billion in losses annually.

 Medicare fraud caused more than $30 million in losses in the United States in 2016, and blockchain-based systems could help minimize it.
 In addition, it could reduce admin costs for billing by eliminating the need for intermediaries with automated activities and more efficient processing.

 Centralizing the results of clinical trials and patient outcomes for new treatment protocols can improve care and patient outcomes.
 Currently, with all the diverse and disconnected systems in play, there is no way for a human to process all the data that is generated and recorded in disparate systems for future treatment possibilities.
-Blockchains could provide the access to make medical innovation quicker.
+Blockchains could provide access to make medical innovation quicker.

 Between 2015-2016, 140 million patient records were breached according to Protenus Breach Barometer report.
-With the growth of connected devices and the Internet of Medical Things (IoMT), existing health IT architecture is struggling to keep systems secure.
+With the growth of connected devices and the Internet of Medical Things (IoMT), existing healthcare IT architecture is struggling to keep systems secure.
 Blockchain solutions have the potential to be the infrastructure that is needed to keep health data private and secure while reaping the benefits of connected medical devices.

 Although blockchain technology is currently changing the healthcare industry, keep in mind this is a marathon, not a sprint.
 Healthcare organizations and entities are testing and vetting how blockchains can better support their operations while future applications will inevitably be discovered along the way.
 It will be a fascinating process to watch.

 Latest posts by Bernard Marr

 - How Blockchain Can Transform Healthcare - December 16, 2017